NIVA-Denmark/ETC-ICM_trends_NorthSea/README.md

 * We compare measurements of hazardous substances in three categories (phases): 1) Water, 2) Sediment and 3) Biota.

 * The average concentration of each substance is calculated for each year and assessment unit.
-This is done for the substances for which there is a recognized threshold value [thresholds_v6.txt](data/thresholds_v6.txt).
+This is done for the substances for which there is a recognized threshold value: [thresholds_v6.txt](data/thresholds_v6.txt).
 This is done by taking the log-mean average.

-* For each substance , the Contamination Ratio is calculated by calculating the ratio of the mean concentration versus the threshold value.
+* For each substance , the Contamination Ratio is calculated by as the ratio of the mean concentration to the threshold value.

 * The Contamination Score (CS) is calculated according to the CHASE method, as the sum of CR values divided by the square-root of the number of substances included/observed.